Different Vehicles, Different Insurance Options

 Trucks: Trucks share several of the problems SUVs have, which can lead to higher insurance costs.
 However, there is so much variance in truck models and types that it may be difficult to tell the difference between premiums for a truck and other types of vehicles.
 At the worst, you may have to deal with a 10% higher premium.
 At best, your truck model will combine safety with low costs and insurance will be comparable to a sedan.

-Sport Cars: Insurers have packages specifically designed for sports cars, but they do not come cheap.
-The statistics are against you with a sports car.
+Sport Cars: Insurers have packages specifically designed for sports cars, but they do not offer cheap sports car insurance.
+The statistics are against you with sports cars.
 Drivers tend to flaunt their vehicles, leading to aggressive and dangerous driving.
 High performance cars are magnets for car thieves and burglars, and a sports car is typically both.
 Few sports cars have good gas mileage whenever it is compared to virtually any average vehicle, this is likely due to their larger engine size with high horsepower.
 They are lacking in safety features and high-value vehicles come with high repair costs.
 In other words, prepare to spend more for sports car insurance than any type of auto coverage, even if you do have a clean driving record.